How to Self publish a Children’s Book

 When the editing for your book is done, you will need to make some decisions about the size of the book, and that depends on the format (print or eBook) you have chosen.

 You would have noticed that children’s books are of a certain size.
+The picture books might have different size than other children’s books.
 The standard children’s book sizes for print are:

 - 7.5” X 7.5”